IntentArchitect/Docs/articles/application-templates/metadata-installation/metadata-installation.md

 ## Overview

-Intent Architect can automatically install metadata for Designers as an Intent Architect Application is created from an [Application Template](xref:application-templates.overview) or alternatively as a Module is installed/reinstalled.
+Intent Architect can automatically install metadata for Designers as an Intent Architect Application is created from an [Application Template](xref:application-templates.overview) or alternatively as a Module is installed.

+> [!NOTE]
+> Metadata installation for a Module does not occur it is being upgraded or re-installed, this allows users to delete installed metadata from Designers without it "coming back" again each time a Module is updated or re-installed.

 During packaging of both Application Templates and Modules, the Intent Architect packager will look for any `.installation.config` files present in the `content` sub-folder.
 We recommend following a convention of naming `.installation.config` files after the designer for which they have metadata, for example `visual-studio.installation.config` for the Visual Studio designer or `domain.installation.config` for the Domain Designer.